Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 NOTE: It may not work because of webserver permissions.
 Go to your limesurvey config file and set debug to 1.
 It will show you permissions errors (after disable and re-enable this plugin with the 'load demo' checkbox checked.

-After activating, fill out question 7 about watergymnastics and you after submit you should see a resultscreen with a barchart and a link to download a pdf.
+After activating, fill out question 7 about watergymnastics and after submit you should see a resultscreen with a barchart and a link to download a pdf.

 ### Example explained